All Episodes

 And I feel like a man.

-All right, warm.
+All right, Warman.

 I got diabetes because I have to hear your shit every day.

-As a parent of autistic twins, if RFK proves government mandated vaccines cause autism, should the government be financially responsible for their care or face some type of repercussions.
+All right, Warman 10 asks, as a parent of autistic twins, if RFK proves government mandated vaccines cause autism, should the government be financially responsible for their care or face some type of repercussions?

 I don't even know necessarily that that's his position.

-If I'm not mistaken, didn't they just there might be a new change where they are specifically prohibited from including mercury in the vaccine?
+If I'm not mistaken, didn't they just, there might be a new change where they are specifically prohibited from including mercury in the vaccine.

-I don't know if that's more recent.
+I don't know if that, in any vaccines, I don't know if that's more recent.

 Again, I had read about that.